-The Doctoral College at the University provides a comprehensive Research Skills Development Programme, as well as Vitae's, that supports research student development throughout the doctoral degree.
+The Doctoral College at the University provides a comprehensive Researcher Development Programme, as well as Vitae's, that supports research student development throughout the doctoral degree.

 The key features of this programme are that it aligns with the recommendations of QAA and the Research Councils as well vitae's Research Development Framework.
 It also encourages student ownership of the development process, with supervisor involvement as a key to success.
 Transferable skills can also be evidenced through gaining open badges.